 Find out more over here.

 The Sistine Chapel is also where the conclave is held when it's time to select a new pope.

 The cardinals lock themselves into the Sistine Chapel until a new pope is chosen.

-I think I have heard just about every answer to this question, but I believe I know the real answer.
+I think I've heard just about every answer to this question, but I believe I know the truth.

-I have had the great fortune to be inside the Sistine Chapel on several occasions where I was not only allowed but also encouraged to take all the photos and video I wanted.
+I have had the great fortune to visit the Sistine Chapel on several occasions where I was not only allowed, but encouraged, to take all the photos and video I wanted.

 On those occasions, we were inside the Sistine Chapel for a special reason.